Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

 \item The final modification was also alluded to previously, which is to revert to the quasipotential based control in an interval of the form $[T-t^{\ast},T]$.
-All three modifications will be introduced in the next subsection in the context of the Gauss-Markov process. \end{itemize}
+All three modifications will be introduced in the next subsection in the context of the Gauss--Markov process. \end{itemize}

+\begin{remark} It bears repeating that Tables~\ref{Table2a} and \ref{Table2b} show one must be careful regarding singularities in the gradient of any subsolution used for importance sampling.
+In particular, in the absence of rigorous estimates showing that the use of a particular weak sense subsolution is justified, one should appropriately mollify and work with classical sense subsolutions. \end{remark}